sieon/leanstrap/bootstrap4/docs/examples/index.md

 ## Custom components

-Brand new components and templates to help folks quickly get started with Bootstrap and demonstrate best practices for adding onto the framework.
+Brand new components and templates to help folks quickly get leaned with Bootstrap and demonstrate best practices for adding onto the framework.

 <div class="row bd-examples">
   <div class="col-6 col-md-4">